siratcliff/RocketRAID/README.md

 ## About
 This is the open-source Linux driver for the HighPoint RocketRaid 232x controller.

-The origin open-source driver can be downloaded from the [official Highpoint website](http://www.highpoint-tech.com/USA_new/rr2300_download.htm).
+The original open-source driver used to be downloaded from the [official Highpoint website](http://www.highpoint-tech.com/USA_new/rr2300_download.htm).
+- it seems this link has been removed, probably due to it being legacy hardware

 ## Disclaimer/ important information
 This driver is provided as is, without warranty or liability.
 Use this at your own risk!